Anonymous

 From India, Ranchi

-Some of the states have a limit of 10 workers to trigger the applicability of contract labour act.
+Some of the states have a limit of 10 workers to trigger the applicability of the Contract Labour Act.
+So without knowing the state, we can't be sure.

-Again, many state rules have a provision for a temperory license (for 15 days) which automatically lapses after that.
-Then half yearly returns are not required
+Again, many state rules have a provision for a temporary license (for 15 days) which automatically lapses after that.
+Then half-yearly returns are not required.

 From India, Mumbai